 🍷 Personal Pick

 This feels like one of those understated French whites that quietly performs best with food.
 Casual, stony, smooth, and very easy to enjoy alongside a proper meal rather than on its own.
-Cheers! — 2 days ago
+Cheers! — a month ago